 This paradigm provides a solid framework within which we understand our roles and standards as caregivers for our students who have experienced challenging life circumstances and trauma.

 Our students have heightened sensory awareness and often become overwhelmed or anxious as they attempt to manage these sensations.
 If you were highly sensitized to feeling threatened or inundated with sensory input, how would you perceive your past experiences?
 Most of our students have experienced trauma, but in a distinctly different way than we ordinarily perceive it.
 Thus far, life for them has been distressing and chaotic.
 An overwhelming world in constant flux can make them feel like life is spiraling out of control, rendering them desperate to seek safety.

-The Peers Academy excels in providing much-needed security while safeguarding the student’s freedom to grow.
+The Spark Academy excels in providing much-needed security while safeguarding the student’s freedom to grow.